mulesoft-catalyst/error-handler-plugin/README.md

 ## Accessing Nested Errors
 Sometimes connectors generate error responses that are generic and wrap the actual error response from the external system.
 In this case, the external system's response is lost and not propagated back to the API's caller.
 This happens in certain scenarios with the HTTP and Web Service Consumer connectors.

 A common scenario is when a system API generates an error that needs to get propagated back to the caller of the experience or process API.
-Using normal error handling, like `error.description`, the SOAP fault or 500 response from the called system is not logged or propagated.
+Using normal error handling, like `error.description`, the SOAP fault or `500` response from the called system is not logged or propagated.
 These items are usually nested in the error object here: `error.exception.errorMessage.typedValue`.
 A developer would add that as script to the standard or custom errors in the error handler module to propagate that error as this API's error.

 All Mule API's should have the same error response body format.
-It is best practice to propagate 500 error details from Mule APIs up the API network, unless you have specific requirement not to do that.
-The example DataWeave snippet below shows how to access a called Mule API's error details for propagating, assuming that those details are in `error.details` in the response body, which conforms to the API Error Handler responses.
+It is best practice to propagate `500` error message from Mule APIs up the API network, unless you have specific requirement not to do that.
+The example DataWeave snippet below shows how to access a called Mule API's error message for propagating, assuming that those message are in `error.message` in the response body, which conforms to the API Error Handler responses.
 It falls back to the standard error description and then a default error message in properties if any items are not available.

 ```
-(error.exception.errorMessage.typedValue.error.details default error.description) default p("property.with.default.error.message")
+(error.exception.errorMessage.typedValue.error.message default error.description) default p("property.with.default.error.message")
 ```

 ## List of Errors